FastReports/FastReport-Cloud-JS/docs/TasksApi.md

 let opts = {
-  'skip': 0, // Number | number of tasks, that have to be skipped 'take': 10, // Number | number of tasks, that have to be returned 'subscriptionId': "subscriptionId_example" // String | subscription id };
+  'skip': 0, // Number | number of tasks, that have to be skipped 'take': 10, // Number | number of tasks, that have to be returned 'subscriptionId': "subscriptionId_example", // String | subscription id 'searchPattern': "''" // String |
+};
 apiInstance.tasksGetList(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);